Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/README.md

 - Documentation, with all our sources and documents about I2C or Humidity Sensor HH10D
 - And in the end, a "TUTO" presentation that explains the code process and regroup all our explanations.

-Disclaimer :

-- Our "cmpt.vhd" has been taken from https://surf-vhdl.com/compute-frequency-clock/ and changed for our application

 YouTube Videos :

 - You will find a presentation video of the HH10D humidity sensor : https://youtu.be/j4jyPf-i3FE